 Teardrop trailers are comfortable

 Although small and rather minimalistic, teardrop trailers can be very comfortable.
-The cabin hosts a double mattress, so it makes for a snug bed away from home.
+The cabin hosts a double or queen mattress, so it makes for a snug bed away from home.

 Easy to store